 So you might ask…why start Empowered Focus if I already had a thriving practice?

-The professional answer: I wanted to reach a wider audience in a way that focuses on skill-building and positive change—without labels.
-Client after client came to me needing executive function skill training—sometimes for a known reason like ADHD, sometimes just because life was overwhelming.
+The simple answer: I wanted to reach a wider audience in a way that focuses on skill-building and positive change - without labels.
+Client after client came to me needing help in some way related to executive functioning challenges - sometimes for a known reason like ADHD, sometimes just because life was overwhelming.
 And many of these clients were the parents of the kids I was already seeing in my practice.
 That’s when I knew I had to create a space like Empowered Focus.

 If you’re still reading, you’re probably interested in more details…so I will share them